saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/readme.md

 *   Step 3: Once shipment is created, an optionally background process is initiated to get shipping labels from the shipping provider.

 Shipment is created in SHIPMENT_INPUT, then SHIPMENT_APPROVED to SHIPMENT_PACKED and then SHIPMENT_SHIPPED

 * On the SHIPMENT_APPROVED status event of Shipment lifecycle,  systems triggers the process to get Shipping Label from the logistics company.
 * Once we have Shipping label, Shipment can be moved to SHIPMENT_PACKED status.
 * Once shipment is packed, this indicates that the shipping label was accepted and so update the ShipmentRouteSegment status to SHRSCS_CONFIRMED.

+Updating a Shipment.

 1. If the Approved shipment, should be edited, The Shipment should be [reinitializeShipment](reinitializeShipment.md).
 2. In case the Packed shipment should be edited, It is first [Unpacked](unpackOrderItems.md).
 The Unpacking process moves the shipment to Approved status.

 ```
 <StatusType description="Shipment" hasTable="N"  statusTypeId="SHIPMENT_STATUS"/>